Riesz transform on manifolds with quadratic curvature decay: Non boundedness of the Riesz transform

 \subsection{Sublinear harmonic function and the Riesz transform}

-Using the same kind of idea, we are going to give another criterium for the unboundedness of the Riesz transform on $L^p$ that is based on the existence of sublinear harmonic function. \begin{prop}Let $(M,g)$ be a complete Riemannian manifold whose Ricci curvature satisfies
+Our next result shows that the existence of non constant sublinear harmonic function implies some $L^p$ unboundedness of the Riesz transform. \begin{prop}Let $(M,g)$ be a complete Riemannian manifold whose Ricci curvature satisfies

-Assume moreover that $(M,g)$ is doubling and satisfies the RCE condition and that the volume of anchored balls satisfy for some $\mu\ge \delta>2$ and positive constant $c$:
+Assume moreover that $(M,g)$ is doubling and satisfies the (RCE) condition and that the volume of anchored balls satisfy for some $\mu\ge \nu>2$ and positive constant $c$: